 If you process a live credit card on your account and you get a decline with this message:

 "Sending credit card numbers directly to Stripe API is generally unsafe"

 This means you need to turn on the "process payments unsafely" settings in Stripe.
 To do that, login to your Stripe dashboard and click on "Settings" on the left sidebar.
 The Settings page will load and you want to click on the "Integration" link down under Compliance and Reporting.
 Expand the advanced options and select "Process payments unsafely".

 A small dialog box will open and ask you a series of questions.
 Select each checkbox and then select "Someone else built my Stripe integration" from the drop-down.
 Enter "OwnerRez.com" as the vendor and then click the Process button.
 Your answers should resemble the picture below.

-After this saves, Stripe will tell you that you need to verify your phone number but you don't have to do that.
-Click Next and then just close the page unless you'd like to also verify your phone number.
+After this saves, Stripe will tell you that you need to verify your phone number -- do that as well.
 Having a verified phone number is a good practice.

 It's hard to say why Stripe added this and even harder to explain why they worded it this way (ie. stigmatizing it as "unsafe").

 If integrators like OwnerRez have demonstrated PCI compliance and technical competency at integration (which we have), there is nothing "unsafe" about passing credit cards via secure protocols.
 In fact, Stripe themselves uses the very same secure protocols and PCI regulations that OwnerRez does when they interface with interchange and the cardholders' banks.